revengenowstudio/XNAContentCompiler/README.md

-### This project is was maintained by [mattleibow](https://github.com/mattleibow) and available at [https://github.com/mattleibow/XNA-4.0-Content-Compiler](https://github.com/mattleibow/XNA-4.0-Content-Compiler).
+### This project was maintained by [mattleibow](https://github.com/mattleibow) and available at [https://github.com/mattleibow/XNA-4.0-Content-Compiler](https://github.com/mattleibow/XNA-4.0-Content-Compiler).

 --------